orbitalchicken/Roadmap/README.md

 		mate 1.14:
 			touchpad: tap actions should reflect click actions
+			mcc: replace sound themes with sound events

 		cinnamon 3.0:
-			touchpad: tap actions should reflect click actions 17.3
+			touchpad: tap actions should reflect click actions
+			multi-monitor: add an option to suspend on lid-close EVEN when external monitors are plugged
+			sound: add an option to switch sound to HDMI when an HDMI output device is plugged

+		mintupdate:
+			unattended updates? at least provide a CLI to do it via cron?

+	17.3
 	=====